-In light of continuing community spread and out of abundance of caution, CASA offices will be closed to the public and staff members will telecommute.
-We anticipate this will be the case through the end of April.
+In light of continuing community spread and out of abundance of caution, CASA offices will be closed to the public and staff members will be working a revolving office schedule and telecommuting, as appropriate.
+We anticipate this will be the case through the end of July.
 Our number one priority at this time is the health of our staff, volunteers, the families we work with, and the overall community.

 At this time, we ask that CASA volunteers please refrain from transporting CASA children or engaging in in-person visitation with them until further notice.
 Instead, we will be issuing exceptions that allow for volunteers to conduct check-ins via internet video-conferencing technology as per National CASA/GAL Standards (Standards for Local CASA/GAL Programs 2012 version – Standard 7.E.5.f.).

 “The CASA/GAL program assures that volunteers have regular and sufficient in-person contact with the child to enable them to have an in-depth knowledge of the case and make fact based recommendations to the court.
 The CASA/GAL volunteer shall meet in person with the child once every thirty (30) days at a minimum.
 An exception may be granted in the discretion of the CASA program staff; however, the decision to permit less frequent in person contact shall be documented as to the justification for and reasonableness of the exception.”